ManuelS0usa/electricity_prices_forecast/README.md

-# Electricity Prices Forecast using Machine Learning Methods
+# Electricity Prices Forecast using Neural Networks

     To run the built project, on cmd